 Welcome to the Duke University Occupational Therapy Doctorate Division

-Duke University is proud to announce the development of the Entry-Level Occupational Therapy Doctorate program.
+Duke University is proud to announce the development of the Entry-Level Occupational Therapy Doctorate division.

 The first steps of developing a new educational program involve collecting data from as many stakeholders as possible and using those data to inform what the program will stand for.
 We collected ideas from leaders at Duke, leaders in occupational therapy around the world, leaders in US occupational therapy education, practitioners, and the expertise of the curriculum team.
 From that data, we crafted the Vision statement for the program.

-The OTD shares a vision with occupational therapy and occupational science communities internationally, which is also compatible with the commitments of Duke University:
+The Duke OTD shares a vision with occupational therapy and occupational science communities internationally, which is also compatible with the commitments of Duke University:

 We next crafted a mission to clarify what the program will do to advance this vision.

 Affirming the vital role of occupation in human flourishing and health, the Duke OTD, through innovative education, research, and collaborations, empowers students to:

-- Address, through skillful practice and scholarship, the complex transactions that limit and enable people’s access to and participation in everyday, health-supporting occupations,
+- Address, through skillful practice and scholarship, the complex transactions that limit and enable people’s access to and participation in meaningful, health-supporting occupations,

-- Serve as ethical, visionary leaders who anticipate the evolving occupational needs of diverse populations, communities, and individuals; who proactively and creatively address those needs through innovation and scholarship,
+- Serve as ethical, visionary leaders who anticipate the evolving occupational needs of diverse populations, communities, and individuals; who proactively and creatively address those needs through innovation and scholarship; and

 Achieving its mission will require that the Duke OTD staff, faculty, and students share these commitments: